rdkcentral/mock-firebolt/docs/Triggers.md

 If a post-trigger does not return anything (or returns `undefined` or `null`), Mock Firebolt will return the "standard" response it would otherwise return.

-# Examples
+## Examples

+See
+  - `server/src/triggers/lifecycle.ready/post.mjs`
-See `server/src/triggers/lifecycle.ready/post.mjs` and `server/src/triggers/lifecycle.close/post.mjs`.
+  - `server/src/triggers/lifecycle.close/post.mjs`.